 Step 1.
 First, before you start installing any package on your Ubuntu server, we always recommend making sure that all system packages are updated.

 Run the following command as sudo in order to install the software through the Ubuntu command line:

-The system might prompt you with an option to confirm installation.
+The system might prompt you with an option to confirm the installation.
 Please enter Y and hit Enter after which the software will be installed on your system:

-Or you can find GIMP launcher in the Application Menu of your Ubuntu 18.04 LTS operating system.
+Or you can find a GIMP launcher in the Application Menu of your Ubuntu 18.04 LTS operating system.
 Click on the GNU Image Manipulation Program icon to start it.